 See more In-depth

-- Understanding constipation.
-American Gastroenterological Association. http://www.gastro.org/patient-center/digestive-conditions/constipation.
-Accessed Nov.
-18, 2013.
+- Constipation and defecation problems.
+American Gastroenterological Association. http://patients.gi.org/topics/constipation-and-defection-problems/.
+Accessed Jan.
+18, 2017.

 - Wald A. Management of chronic constipation in adults. http://www.uptodate.com/home.
 Accessed Jan.
 18, 2017.

 - Laxative (oral route).
 Micromedex 2.0 Healthcare Series. http://www.micromedexsolutions.com.
 Accessed Jan.
 18, 2017.